 The building inspector will then assess these areas for the occurrence of defects.
 Structural faults are reported as Major defects, with the recommendation of a structural engineer to further inspect the property generally advised, where necessary.
 Structural rectification work may then need to be certified by a registered building surveyor.

-Pre-Purchase Complete Building Inspection
+Pre-Purchase Standard Building Inspection

-The complete building report is advised where the clients are purchasing a property and require knowledge on the existence of major and minor defects along with recommendations for remedial works to be undertaken.
+The standard building report is advised where the clients are purchasing a property and require knowledge on the existence of major and minor defects along with recommendations for remedial works to be undertaken.
 The correct trade category for each repair is also provided.